 In August 2008, the Johnson's sold their 51% holdings to a newly-formed company, Falls Radio, LLC., owned by Dan Balla and David Stewart.
 Fred and KT Morton retained their 49% holdings.
 In December 2008, Waitt Radio Network discontinued the BOB format.
 The owners and management decided to do their own version of "BOB FM" in Wichita Falls.
 BOB FM quickly grew from last place to first place in the ratings.

 In January 2012, the owners approached a local angel investment group, Texoma Angels, with an investment opportunity to help fund the growth of the company.
-On September 10, 2012, KIXC FM LLC closed on two transactions: the sale of 25% of the company to Texoma Angels and the purchase of 96.3 FM KXXN, licensed to Iowa Park.
-The company, which now owns KWFB and KXXN, changed its name to Falls Media, LLC.
-In late October 2012, the company moved it's offices and studios to the Chase Tower in Wichita Falls.
+On September 10, 2012, KIXC FM LLC closed on two transactions: the sale of 25% of the company to Texoma Angels and the purchase of KXXN, licensed to Iowa Park.
+In 2012, we changed our company name to Falls Media, LLC.

 On August 1, 2013, Falls Media welcomed Dan Halyburton as the company's Vice President.
 View press release